OctopusDeploy/docs/docs/projects/variables/variable-filters.md

 ### Substring

-The *Substring* filter introduced in **Octopus 2019.8.0** extracts a range of characters from the input and outputs them.
+The *Substring* filter extracts a range of characters from the input and outputs them.
 If two arguments are supplied, they are interpreted as start and end offsets of the range.
 If only one argument is supplied, it is interpreted as the end offset of a range starting at 0.

 | MyVar Value      | Filter Expression          | Output       |
 | ---------------- | -------------------------- | ------------ |